 3) Reliable: As Woody Allen said, 80% of success is showing up.
 No matter how talented a copy writer might be, if he doesn’t show up, he ain’t no good!

-Obviously, if you’re hiring a copy writer in-house, then yeah, he should literally “show up.”
+Obviously, if you’re hiring a copy writer in-house, then yeah, he should come to work.
 That’s the minimum threshold for reliability.

 But more than that, to be reliable is to produce the contracted deliverables on time.
 A copy writer — barring drastic circumstances — has to meet deadlines.
 At all times.

 Blowing deadlines is one of the reasons freelance copy writers get a bad rap.
 At one time — pre-internet — copy writers who missed deadlines were tolerated.

 I should say, if the copy they delivered went on to make money, they were tolerated.
 Who were these tolerant companies?
 Large, direct mail information publishers.

 Nowadays, even they won’t put up with missed deadlines.
 A copy writer who submits his work late will no longer be considered for future projects.

 So be sure to ask a potential hire about his or her process for meeting deadlines.
 They should do more than give you their word (“scout’s honor!”) and explain the system they use to ensure work is completed on time.